btzy/lieuzhenghong.com/_posts/2020-08-29-a-simple-parallel-processing-library.md

 I offer three reasons:

 1. If you think about it, the code is not _that_ trivial.
-   It's easy enough to write parallel code in Python just with the `multiprocessing` library.
+   It's easy enough to parallelise code in Python with the `multiprocessing` library.
 But it can be tricky to write code that allows jobs to terminate and restart arbitrarily, while not reprocessing already-processed files.
 2. It follows from point 1 that